 Getting Started in This Degree

-If you want to get a taste for Data Science, start with one of the following major-specific courses:
+If you are interested in Data Science, start with one of the following major-specific courses: